Skip to content

 The MAD Minor will immerse you in interdisciplinary courses that foster analytical skills, communication skills, and critical thinking about managing data and analytics in complex environments.
 It will teach you skills that will help you succeed in interdisciplinary environments, solve problems, and manage resources mindful of risk, uncertainty, human dimensions, and sustainability.
 It will cultivate skills for managing people, data, and the natural world – the interface of all three can help you explore sustainable growth in human and built environments.
 The MAD Minor will provide you the tools to collect, analyze, manage, visualize and communicate data for diverse management focusing on People, Planet, and Profit.

-Courses rely on case studies and applied projects to exemplify the diverse challenges encountered when simultaneously seeking You will engage in hands-on, practical experiences with data-driven analytics, professional communication, and entrepreneurship to acquire knowledge needed to understand and manage complex systems, including:
+You will engage in hands-on, practical experiences with data-driven analytics, professional communication, and entrepreneurship to acquire knowledge needed to understand and manage complex systems, including:

 Critical Thinking and Analytics for Management of Complex Systems